 The night before your job interview, prepare a few questions you can ask at the end—you will usually be given an opportunity.
-Make them relevant and insightful and ensure the answers can’t be found easily through their website or other print material about the company.
+Choose to ask relevant and insightful questions where the answers aren’t found through their website or other print material about the company.
 If you do, they will know you haven’t done your homework.
 Ask questions that are relevant to the daily activities of the position.
 This will show your interest, capabilities, and motivation.
-Perhaps you want to ask if there are any professional development opportunities you could take advantage of, showing that you are willing to put in extra time and effort to improve your skills and performance with the company.
-This is not the time to discuss wages, benefits, or other areas of compensation—these questions should only be asked after you receive a job offer.[tweetthis]9 interviewing tips to close the job interview successfully and land a job offer. [/tweetthis]
+Perhaps you want to ask if there are any professional development opportunities you could take advantage of, showing that you are willing to put in extra time and effort to improve your skills and performance.
+Don’t discuss wages, benefits, or other compensation areas until you receive a job offer.[tweetthis]9 interviewing tips to close the job interview successfully and land a job offer. [/tweetthis]

 2. Ask the interviewer if they require further information.

 Offer the hiring manager the opportunity to ask any more lingering questions they may have.
-This shows you know what you’re doing and are fully prepared for them, and will also ensure that you leave the interview with your interviewers having all the information they need to make an informed decision.
-Find out if there is anything else required before you move on to the next step such as a transcripts, a portfolio, background check, driver’s abstract, etc.
+This shows you know what you’re doing and are fully prepared for them and ensure that you leave the interview with your interviewers having all the information they need to make an informed decision.
+Find out if anything else is required before moving on to the next step, such as transcripts, a portfolio, background check, driver’s abstract, etc.